 author: /author/{slug}/

-Each of these come with their own automatically generated RSS feeds which are accessed by adding /rss/ to the end of the URL.
+Each of these comes with its own automatically generated RSS feeds that are accessed by adding /rss/ to the end of the URL.

 Customising taxonomies